mattermost/docs/source/configure/configuration-settings.rst

 .. note::

-  Integrations currently registered to the channel header will move to the App Bar automatically; however, we strongly encourage Mattermost integrators to update their integrations to provide the best user experience.
-See the developer documentation for details on registering integrations to the App Bar.
+  Integrations currently registered to the channel header will move to the Apps Bar automatically; however, we strongly encourage Mattermost integrators to update their integrations to provide the best user experience.
+See the developer documentation for details on registering integrations to the Apps Bar.

 **True**: All integration icons in the channel header move to the App Bar with the exception of the beta calls feature.